lbeckman314/matrix/README.md

 <br />

 **multiply**
-    takes two matrices of dimensions `row₁ × col₁` and `row₂ × col₂` and produces a sum matrix of dimesions `row₁ × col₂`. col₁ must be eqaul to row₂.
-To add two matrices, run `./matrix multiply m1 m2` where `m1` and `m2` are matrix files.
+    takes two matrices of dimensions `row₁ × col₁` and `row₂ × col₂` and produces a sum matriz of dimesions `row₁ × col₂`. col₁ must be eqaul to row₂.
+To add two matrices, run `./matriz.sh multiply m1 m2` where `m1` and `m2` are matriz files.

 ```sh
 $ cat m1